-Name, Province/State and Country of Residence Position with the Company Present Principal Occupation, Business or Employment for the Past Five Years Director Since Common Shares Beneficially Owned, Directly or Indirectly or Controlled or Directed -- -- --------------------------- -- ---------------- ---

-As provided by the respective director as at January 11, 2022.

-(1) Member of the Company's Audit Committee.

-(2) Member of the Company's CGN Committee.
+Name, Province/State and Country of Residence Position with the Company Present Principal Occupation, Business or Employment for the Past Five Years Director Since Common Shares Beneficially Owned, Directly or Indirectly or Controlled or Directed Harvey L. A. Yesno Ontario, Canada Director Self-employed businessperson; Chief of the Eabametoong First Nation 1991-2021 December 29, 2021 - Notes: As provided by the respective d (1) Member of the Company's A (2) Member of the Company's C Audit Committee.
+10, 2023.
+I L